-It’s important to remember that tires are the only thing that stand between your car and the road beneath you – they’re the old-fashioned version of the connected car!
-If any one of your tires gives, you could be in for a world of hurt, or a long walk home if you don’t have roadside assistance and don’t know how to change a tire.
+It’s important to remember that tires are the only thing that stand between your car and the road beneath you.
+They are the old-fashioned version of the connected car!
+If any one of your tires gives, you could be in for a world of hurt or a long walk home.
+Especially if you don’t have roadside assistance or don’t know how to change a tire.

 When tires are low on air, they cause greater drag and make your car work harder; this decreases your fuel efficiency, and puts an unnecessary drain on your wallet.
 But there’s a silver lining: checking your tire pressure is simple and doesn’t require an ounce of car-tech savvy.
 Here’s how:

 These can be picked up at any auto parts store and shouldn’t cost much more than $3.00.
 For about $15 you can get yourself a digital pressure gauge that may be easier to read.
 The drawback is that it’ll require you to keep a spare set of batteries on hand, especially when winter temps threaten to drain their charge.
 We recommend the less expensive, no-frills tire pressure gauge; that way, you can check your tire pressure any time.

 If your vehicle has fancy after-market hubcaps, you may have to remove the hub caps to access your tire’s valve stems.
 Once you do, unscrew the cap; don’t worry – doing so won’t cause the air to escape.
 Put the caps in a safe place so you don’t lose them.